gitrock/RepData_PeerAssessment1/PA1_template.md

 [1] 10766.19

 Note that the mean value has gone up.
-What happened here is that there were 8 days with all missing entries.
-For those days, the total number of steps were recorded as zero.
+What happened here is that there were 8 days with no entries.
+For those days, the total number of steps were calculated as zero (`sum()` function on an all-`NA` vector with the `na.rm = TRUE` returns zero).
 By filling the missing values with the interval averages, we're essentially assigning the **mean of the non-missing days** to those entries.
 By replacing zero entries with positive values, we increase the mean.

 In this particular case, the median also happens to be one of these filled-in values, hence the median is the same with mean.
+Note that the median has also increased.

 Therefore, the effect of imputing missing values in this particular way increased the mean and median.
 Because missing values were causing the number of steps to be recorded as zero,